MarufZak/study-logs/nodejs-design-patterns/chapter6/README.md

   Fun fact: in the `options`, consumer can pass an option of highWaterMark to limit the size of buffer, but stream can ignore it.
 Default highWaterMark is 16KB.
 We can check if buffer is full when `push` method of stream returns `false`.

 We can specify the construction of our custom readable stream by passing a `read` method as an option.
-The behaviour is the same as in our previous approach.
+The behavior is the same as in our previous approach.

 - Example